 The Joys of Needlepoint Books ... read more »

 Visit History's Dumpster on Facebook https://www.facebook.com/HistorysDumpster read more »

 One of the defining characteristics of authentic leadership I talk about most often is the willingness to do what is right… …even when it’s not easy, convenient, or expedient.
 Last week I tested another group of Junior Black Belt candidates.
 Throughout the test the instructors hand one of the candidates a page with a difficult read more »

-This is the 10th in a series of pieces on characters and places featured in Joinings:A Seared Sky.
-This background information, isn’t covered in the book, but should enhance the reading experience.
-For some of my people, there’ll be a character drawing, supplied by Alice Taylor, maybe a video interview, and accompanying script.
-I may do short pieces of fiction, deepening knowledge of certain minor characters as... read more »
+This is the 13th (Oooer, not superstitious, are you?) in a series on characters and places featured in Joinings:A Seared Sky.
+This background information isn’t covered in the book but will enhance the reading experience.
+For some of my people there are character drawings, supplied by Alice Taylor or myself (but I'm still learning how to draw, so bear with me!), maybe a video interview, and accompanying script.
+I’ll do short pieces of fiction, deepening knowledge of certain minor characters as... read more »

 I use this metaphor a lot… Think about those old World War II movies where the grizzled sergeant has to take command of the platoon because the green lieutenant can’t command the troops.
 In those stories, the new lieutenant, fresh out of officer’s school, has the training and the authority, but not the experience to read more »